edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

     }
 }

-In the example query to get commands for a specific device by name, the device name is the lone query parameter (again mirroring the REST interface).
+In the example query to get commands for a specific device by name, the device name would be in the topic, so the query message would be without information.

 {
     "Correlation-ID": "14a42ea6-c394-41c3-8bcd-a29b9f5e6835",
     "apiVersion": "v2",
     "requestId": "e6e8a2f4-eb14-4649-9e2b-175247911369",
     "queryParams": {
-        "name":"coolingpoint1"
      }
     "payload":
     {